sourcegraph/careers/job-descriptions/software-engineer-code-exercise.md

 Our coding exercise provides a consistent and fair signal across all candidates for skill that we care about.
 If we just review your open-source code, we have a hard time comparing you to other candidates fairly and we might not get signal on specific skills that we care about.

-Even if it is obvious that the coding exercise is a formality for you (e.g. maybe you are a language author), we would still ask you to do it because we would want your feedback on the exercise so we can make it better for future candidates.
+Even if it is obvious that the coding exercise is a formality for you (e.g., maybe you are a language author), we would still ask you to do it because we would want your feedback on the exercise so we can make it better for future candidates.